toanvuvv/IOT_Gr7_SmartGarden/README.md

 ## Prerequisites

-- Node.js and npm (Node Package Manager) installed.
+- Node.js (Version 18.17.0) and npm (Node Package Manager) installed.
 - A MQTT broker if you want to handle real-time IoT data.
+- NextJs, ExpressJs

 ## Steps